kylegrover/rusty-bote/project.md

 - `/poll help` - Display usage information and command help

 ### Help Subcommand Implementation
-Now, the `/poll help` subcommand provides a short, docs-like overview of Rusty-Bote.
-It summarizes the usual workflow, voting methods, and points users to the documentation for advanced features.
+The `/poll help` subcommand provides a concise overview of Rusty-Bote.
+It summarizes the workflow, voting methods, and guides users through the bot's functionality.

 ### Poll Creation Parameters
 - `question` - The poll question